cjcarvajal/solid-principles/README.md

 It has three packages showing different stages of a solution:

-* leantech.com.stage.one: This shows a first implementation of a "social network" by passing several software principles.
+* **leantech.com.stage.one**: This shows a first implementation of a "social network" bypassing several software principles.
-* leantech.com.stage.two: This shows a second approach, following the open-closed principle, but leaving many design issues unresolve.
+* **leantech.com.stage.two**: This shows a second approach, following the open-closed principle, but leaving many design issues unresolved.
-* leantech.com.stage.fixed: This shows the final approach, a refactor of the solution following the SOLID principles.
+* **leantech.com.stage.fixed**: This shows the final approach, a refactor of the solution driven the SOLID principles.

-The logic is really simple and the only intention is to examplify a use case, for that reason classes from the package leantech.com.db have mocks representing SQL and NoSQL databases.
+The logic is really simple and the only intention is to examplify a use case, for that reason classes from the package **leantech.com.db** have mocks representing **SQL** and **NoSQL** databases.